-If you believe that there is an error in your exam grade, you must bring your concern to my attention within 48 hours of the exam being handed back in class.
+If you believe that there is an error in your exam grade, you must bring your concern to my attention within 48 hours of the exams being handed back in class.
 No grade changes will be considered after this time.
 Any request for re-grading must be submitted in writing along with the complete original exam, and the entire exam will be looked at during re-grading.

 Students receiving disability accommodations, participating in University sanctioned events, or observing religious holidays may receive alternate testing accommodations.
 These arrangements require approved documentation.
 Written notification of a request for alternate testing accommodations must be made at least one full week prior to the scheduled exam.
-Students with alternate testing accommodations will take their exams in the Academic Testing Center in Chaffee Hall.
+Students with alternate testing accommodations will take their exams in the Academic Testing Center in Chaffee Hall, if it is open.
+If the Testing Center is not open this semester, students will take their exam in a separate room in the Beaupre center; students with extended time accommodations will be able to add the additional time to the beginning or end of the exam period, depending on their academic schedule.
+If you are participating in a University activity that requires frequent travel (i.e. sports team, band, etc.), please check the exam schedule now and contact me as soon as possible if your travel will cause you to miss any exams so that appropriate arrangements can be made.

 Unannounced quizzes may be given periodically to help students evaluate their understanding of course material and to encourage students to attend class.
-Grades will be based on attendance, and one quiz grade will be dropped to eliminate the need for make-ups.
+Grades will be based on attendance ("attendance quizzes"), and one quiz grade will be dropped to eliminate the need for make-ups.